-3.13 Msunduzi Climate Change Policy Inclusive of Climate Change Adaptation & Mitigation Strategy main goal is to ensure that Msunduzi Municipality's carbon footprint is reduced, and that the City is able to adapt to climate change-related impacts, and to ensure the availability of preferences when decisions need to be made regarding adaptation and mitigation.
+3.13 Msunduzi Climate Change Policy Inclusive of Climate Change Adaptation & Mitigation Strategy

+The Climate Change Policy for Msunduzi Municipality primarily provides a welldefined direction for responding to climate change risks and challenges.
+The main goal is to ensure that Msunduzi Municipality's carbon footprint is reduced, and that the City is able to adapt to climate change-related impacts, and to ensure the availability of preferences when decisions need to be made regarding adaptation and mitigation.
 The relevance, effectiveness and implementation of this policy is managed through ongoing monitoring, evaluation and review, to ensure that it reflects the most recent developments in climate change science and technology and that it delivers on the Municipality's statutory responsibilities.